Complexity and Operator Growth in Holographic 6d SCFTs: Krylov (Spread) Complexity

 The first trajectory we study is shown in Figure \ref{quiver21}.
 The particle starts at the second branch of the quiver ($1\leq \eta \leq P$), quickly moves towards decreasing $\eta$, and changes to the first branch ($0\leq \eta \leq 1$) followed by a bounce when reaching $\eta = 0$.
 After this, it bounces back on the first branch in the opposite direction, reaching the second branch, where it stops.
 The $\eta$-momentum of the particle is shown in Figure \ref{quiver21p}.
 The behavior is analogous to the one discussed in the previous example: at large times, the behavior is a generic CFT--see eq.(\ref{prholarget}). \\ The second case study is shown in Figures \ref{quiver255} and \ref{quiver255p}, unlike the previous cases, the initial position of the particle is chosen such that the particle explores the middle section of the quiver without reaching the end-points.
 In this case, the particle goes toward increasing $\eta$, and explores only the second branch of the quiver, meaning $1 \leq \eta(t) \leq P$, quickly stopping at a neighboring gauge node.
 Overall, the behavior agrees with equation (\ref{prholarget}) at large times, as both of the quivers describe CFTs. \\

-\textbf{Summary}: this section was devoted to the study of geodesics with zero angular momentum $J = 0$, and how the particle explores the quiver direction by choosing different initial positions.
-One important aspect to focus on is the existence of an equilibrium position.
-From a dual field theory perspective, the CFT operator does not spread along the quiver.
-Moreover, we also highlight the CFT behavior at large times, which agrees with the late quadratic growth of the complexity.
+\textbf{Summary}: This section was devoted to the study of geodesics with zero angular momentum $J = 0$, and how the particle explores the quiver direction by choosing different initial positions.
+One important aspect to focus on is the existence of an equilibrium position $\eta_{\max}$.
+From the dual field-theory perspective this indicates that a CFT operator initially located at the corresponding gauge node does not spread along the quiver.
+We stress that this equilibrium is a genuinely new prediction of the holographic approach.
+There is currently no known field-theory mechanism or expectation that pinpoints such a preferred node.
+In addition, we have shown that the representative choices of initial conditions explored here, initial positions near the centre of the quiver, near the boundary, and near $\eta_{\max}$, exhibit qualitatively distinct early-time behaviour (different amplitudes and directions of $\eta$-motion, different contributions of $P_\eta$ to $P_\rho$) but share the same universal CFT late-time asymptotics, eq.~(\ref{prholarget}).
+We have checked that choosing other initial positions within each branch of the quiver does not reveal qualitatively new phenomena.
+The dynamics always settles into one of the three representative regimes described above.
+Moreover, we also highlight the CFT behaviour at large times, which agrees with the quadratic growth of the complexity.